International Union of Prehistoric and Protohistoric Sciences: Congresses of the CISPP and UISPP

-The XIth UISPP World Congress was originally to be held in Southampton in 1986.
-However, the decision of the British organising committee, led by Peter Ucko, to exclude South African and Namibian archaeologists for political reasons, despite the declared opposition of many of them to apartheid and despite that exclusion constituting a violation of UISPP statutes, led the UISPP to withdraw its endorsement of the congress and postpone the XIth World Congress until 1987.
+The XI UISPP World Congress was originally to be held in Southampton in 1986.
+However, the decision of the British organising committee, led by Peter Ucko, to exclude South African and Namibian archaeologists for political reasons, despite the declared opposition of many of them to apartheid and despite that exclusion constituting a violation of UISPP statutes, led the UISPP to withdraw its endorsement of the congress and postpone the XI World Congress until 1987.
 The British organising committee went ahead with the congress planned for Southampton under the new name of the World Archaeological Congress (WAC).
 Whereas the majority of UISPP members rejected the split as a division of scholars and an opportunistic move, writing in 1987, Peter Ucko still described the UISPP as:

 a dinosaur which continues to seek to manipulate the world situation according to its archaic Western European preconceptions about what is relevant and important and what is not.
 It does so by devices such as the imposition of white rules and regulations which no one bothers to explain and by the manipulation of bureaucratic procedures.

 Despite these initial divides, since 2005 relations between UISPP and WAC have resumed.
 The UISPP remains focused on prehistoric and protohistoric research, while WAC evolved to focus primarily on politically committed approaches and advocacy.
 The two organisations therefore have different scopes.

-The XVIIIth World Congress of UISPP was held in Paris in June 2018.
+The XVIII World Congress of UISPP was held in Paris in June 2018.
 Its overarching theme was "Adaptation and sustainability of prehistoric and protohistoric societies confronted with climate change".
 This major congress formed part of the ongoing refoundation of Humanities led by the International Council for Philosophy and Human Sciences (which includes UISPP) and UNESCO.
 While all UISPP congresses have a general theme, they remain open to sessions on any other topic, which can be proposed during the general call for sessions.

-The XIXth UISPP World Congress, originally planned for 2020 in Meknes, was postponed to 2021 due to the COVID-19 pandemic and was ultimately held as a fully virtual event.
+The XIX UISPP World Congress, originally planned for 2020 in Meknes, was postponed to 2021 due to the COVID-19 pandemic and was ultimately held as a fully virtual event.

 UISPP has also adopted an additional format of inter-congress conferences alongside its triennial world congresses: continental congresses focusing on the prehistory and protohistory of specific regions.
 The first continental inter-congress in this new format was a multi-venue event held in Java, Indonesia, from 27 October to 6 November 2025, under the theme "Asian Prehistory Today: Bridging Science, Heritage and Development".